NSombekke/DL2-GVP/Blogpost.md

 Guillaume Pagès, Benoit Charmettant, and Sergei Grudinin.
 Protein model quality assessment using3d oriented convolutional neural networks.Bioinformatics, 35(18):3313–3319, 2019

 ## Future work
-- Use better version of ProtBert, if not limited by GPU memory
+- Use better version of ProtBert, if not limited by GPU memory during training (using half precision model)
-- Zero epochs trained baseline model
-- TODO: add newer scripts errie
-- Add trained models
+-

 ## Appendix
 Batch size and Hyper params used --> see notion